-A light buff and shine is going to be needed regardless if you have a nano coating or not so going with a less aggressive and less expensive paint protection system is preferred.
+A light buff and shine is going to be needed regardless if you have a ceramic coating or not so going with a less aggressive and less expensive paint protection system is preferred.

 Rather than $400- $1,000 -/+ coating system that then needs to be done by a professional, one can spend $125-$225 on a paint sealant that’ll give an impressive protection as well.

 The other alternative would be to get a clear bra on your car.
 Clear bras will protect your paint from chips and scratches that even those other coating can’t protect against.
 And as long as you’re applying a durable poly sealant to the clear bra, you’ll protect the clear bra (and paint) from fading or other damages from UV rays.